-Dr. Dell has presented clinics at the Music Educators National Conference, the American String Teachers Association National Conference, as well as the state conferences of Oklahoma, Texas, South Carolina, and New York.
-She has published in the Teaching Music through Orchestra book series and the Music Educators Journal, as well as national and international research journals.
-Dell also does guest conducting and adjudication.
+Dr. Dell is active as a researcher and clinician at both state and national levels.
+She has presented clinics at the national conferences of National Association for Music Educators, and the American String Teachers Association as well as the state conferences of Oklahoma, Texas, South Carolina, and New York.
+She has published in the Teaching Music through Orchestra book series, the American String Teachers Journal, andMusic Educators Journal, as well as other national and international research journals.
 Her research areas are string intonation, arts integration and whole school reform, music learning theory, and orchestral recruitment and retention.

 Dr. Dell received her Bachelor of Music Education at Crane School of Music, State University College of New York at Potsdam.
-She then obtained her Master of String Education Degree from Western Connecticut State University, as well as he PhD from the University of South Carolina.
+She then obtained her Master of String Education Degree from Western Connecticut State University, as well as her PhD from the University of South Carolina.